 Cooking the perfect steak can be a challenge and even more so at home.
 While there are world-famous steakhouses all across the country, there's something enticing about going back to the source and enjoying a steak without the pretense you might find in cities like New York, Chicago, and Los Angeles.
 We did a virtual steak tour of Omaha, Nebraska recently and let me tell you - my mouth is still watering!

-We listened to tips from three of Omaha's top steak chefs including: Chef Nick Strawhecker from Dante Pizzaria, Chef Jake Newton from V. Mertz, and Chef Colin Duggan from Kitchen Table.
+With that in mind, we listened to tips from three of Omaha's top steak chefs including: Chef Nick Strawhecker from Dante Pizzaria, Chef Jake Newton from V. Mertz, and Chef Colin Duggan from Kitchen Table.
 While each had their own spin and interpretations on flavoring and cut, there were some consistent things that each of the men agreed on.
 Let's take a look at their tips for cooking the perfect steak.

 Proper Steak Preparation Is Key